mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/11-adding-a-digital-sensor.markdown

 Recently, the company has included digital sensors to automatize part of the process.
 The goal is to decrease human errors, providing a new source of reliability.

 The warehouse operator still needs to check that the product meets the standards.
 After the warehouse operator announces the safety seal request, a sensor performs a digital inspection.
-The digital sensor confirm or deny the safety seal request.
+The digital sensor confirms or denies the safety seal request.

 * If accepted, the safety seal is sent to the product.
 * If denied, the sensor sends a transaction to the product, stating the product has not passed the inspection process.